 Whether there is any truth to the rumours we shall probably never know, but if you visit Stratford upon Avon you can examine the evidence for yourself at Shakespeare's Birthplace, and stroll the lanes and byways that the Bard of Avon himself walked, over 400 years ago.

 An upstairs room in the old medieval Guildhall was used as a school in Shakespeare's day, and it was here in Shakespeare's Schoolroom that young William received his formal education.

 Shakespeare is buried in Holy Trinity church, and visitors can view not only his grave but the parish registers that recorded his birth and his death.
 The church is worth viewing in its own right, containing as it does architectural features that date back to the early 13th century.

-One of its most fascinating features are the 26 misericords in the choir stalls.
-These misericords, or 'mercy seats' are fancifully decorated with carvings of mermaids and mermen, unicorns, and scenes of daily life.
+Look for the 26 medieval misericords in the choir stalls.
+These misericords, or 'mercy seats', are fancifully decorated with carvings of mermaids and mermen, unicorns, and scenes of daily life.

 Here are a few of the major attractions in Stratford.
 See individual attraction pages for more details.